"Client action" event

 You can find details of the REST API in Smartico BackOffice \ Tools \ REST API (requires special permissions, as it contains secret keys that should be kept private).

-The payload of the request should contain one required field called "client_action" and may contain any other information.
 The event payload may include links to reset the password, email verification, or whatever you decide.

 For example, your payload may look like

-To handle this event, you need to prepare a real-time campaign triggered by the "Client action" event with Client action = "reset_password" (or any other name you choose).
+To handle this event, you need to prepare a real-time campaign triggered by the "Client action" event with Client action = "reset\_password" (or any other name you choose).

 Within the campaign, you will send an email at the start.
 And inside the mail resource, you will write something like this